Juan González Arintero

-Juan González Arintero, OP (24 June 1860 – 20 February 1928) was a Spanish religious priest of the Order of Preachers.
+Juan González Arintero, OP (24 June 1860 – 20 February 1928) was a Spanish Catholic priest of the Order of Preachers.

 Biography

 Early life

 Arintero was born in Lugueros, León, and entered the convent of the Dominican Order at Corias (Asturias) in 1875.
 He took the religious habit in 1879.
 In 1881, he entered the University of Navarra and was ordained a priest in 1883.
 In 1886, he completed his studies in physical-chemical sciences and in 1908, he obtained the degree of Doctor of Theology.

 As a specialist in the natural sciences, he taught at colleges in Vergara, Corias, Valladolid and later at the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome.
 In Salamanca, he became friends with Marie-Joseph Lagrange.

 Career

 In Salamanca, Arintero founded the "Scientific-Apologetic Academy of Saint Thomas".
 In 1921, he founded in Bilbao the magazine La Vida Sobrenatural.
 He contributed to the restoration of mystical studies in Spain at the beginning of the 20th century and spread many ideas about mysticism, holiness and perfection that later influenced the Second Vatican Council.

 Arintero excelled in reconciling faith and scientific postulates.
 He defined his theses on the evolution of species in his eight-volume work entitled La Evolución y la Filosofía Cristiana ("Evolution and Christian Philosophy"), in which he argues that there are two types of species, "an immutable species whose creation corresponded only to God, and another species, the organic species, which was derived from the first and which, thanks to the accidents explained by scientific evolution, was creating varieties such as genders or races.
 For Arintero, there was a divine order that always prevailed, and then a game of minor changes."

 Arintero died in Salamanca on 20 February 1928 at the age of 67.